Coldplay: Achievements

 Coldplay are considered the most successful band of the 21st century.
 With over 160 million records worldwide, they are one of the best-selling artists of all time.
 Parachutes (2000), A Rush of Blood to the Head (2002) and X&Y (2005) have all been listed among the 50 best-selling albums in the United Kingdom, marking the most appearances by a group in the ranking.
 The latter was also the third-fastest-selling album in the country's history upon release.
 In 2008, "Viva la Vida" became the first song by a British act to top the UK Singles Chart and Billboard Hot 100 simultaneously since Rod Stewart's "Maggie May" (1971).
-Moreover, its namesake album was the best-selling digital record of the 2000s decade.
-In 2013, Coldplay were ranked as the most influential British celebrities in the world on Forbes Celebrity 100, while 2014 saw them become the first band to surpass a billion streams on Spotify.
-Their performance at the Super Bowl 50 halftime show earned the biggest audience in history for a group and helped to make them the most googled band of 2016.
+Its namesake album earned the largest digital sales of the 2000s in the United States.
+In 2013, Coldplay were ranked as the most influential British celebrities in the world on Forbes Celebrity 100.
+They became the first band to surpass a billion streams on Spotify the following year.
+Their performance at the Super Bowl 50 halftime show registered the highest audience ever among groups, helping to make them the most googled band of 2016.
 During the same year, Coldplay headlined Glastonbury Festival for the fourth time, a record for any musician.
 (Note: The achievement was extended to five headline performances in 2024.)
 In 2021, "My Universe" became the first song by a British group to debut atop Billboard Hot 100.
 They have earned $2.48 billion from touring.
-Both the Head Full of Dreams (2016–2017) and Music of the Spheres (2022–2027) tours rank among the 15 highest-grossing runs of all time.
-The latter is also the most-attended in history and the first by a band to reach $1 billion.
-In 2024, Coldplay became the most played group of the 21st century on British media and the first to reach 90 million monthly listeners on Spotify.
+Both the Head Full of Dreams (2016–2017) and Music of the Spheres (2022–2025) tours rank among the highest-grossing runs of all time, with the latter also being the most-attended.
+In 2024, Coldplay were named the most played group of the 21st century across British media.
+They became the first to surpass 100 million monthly listeners on Spotify the following year.